ToonWeyens/PB3D/README.md

 ## 1.00:
 * FIRST WORKING VERSION
 * Bug fixed where Hermitian conjugate was stored in stead of the real matrices in SLEPC.
-* Checked consistency of results when "intuitive" version of plasma potential energy is used.
+* Checked consistency of results when 'intuitive' version of plasma potential energy is used.

 ## 1.01:
 * UNUSABLE VERSION: See last comment.